ryokomy/wake-up-devil/README.md

-# :smiling_imp: wake-up-devil :smiling_imp:
+# :smiling_imp: WAKE UP DEVIL :smiling_imp:

-## Abstract :memo:
+## What is WakeUpDevil :memo: ?
-Ethereum smart contracts which help us to wake up early every morning.
+WakeUpDevil is Ethereum smart contracts which help us to wake up early every morning.
 There are two main contracts (two main roles).
 1. Devil (TenDaysWakeUpDevil Contract)
 2. RobinHood (RobinHood Contract)

+You have to pay to Devil when you oversleep.
+RobinHood steals it from devil and send it to [UNICEF donation address](https://www.unicef.org.nz/donate-in-crypto).

-How to intereact with these contracts?
-Please refer to the following figures.
+Please refer to the following sequence figures for more detail.

 ## Important :fire:
-**There is no owner :fire: !!
-No one can break a promise with Devil :smiling_imp: :smiling_imp: :smiling_imp: :fire: !!
+**No one can break a promise with Devil :smiling_imp: :smiling_imp: :smiling_imp: :fire: !!
-This is the decentralized application, dApp :fire: !!
+There is no owner :fire: !!
+Because this is the decentralized application, dApp :fire: !!
 Blockchain like Ethereum makes it possible :fire: !!**

 ## Sequence figures